linagora/tmail-flutter/docs/adr/0089-fix-unexpected-logout-on-poor-network.md

 ## Consequences

 - Network timeouts during token refresh or retry no longer cause logout; a connectivity error is propagated instead.
+- Non-network DioExceptions from the refresh endpoint (e.g. 5xx) are now propagated with their own status code — no longer misclassified as `BadCredentialsException` via the stale 401 response.
-- `FlutterAppAuthPlatformException` from `_appAuth.token()` on mobile (OIDC, no internet) no longer causes logout — covered by Fix 3.
+- `FlutterAppAuthPlatformException` and raw `PlatformException` from `_appAuth.token()` on mobile (OIDC, no internet) no longer cause logout — covered by Fix 3.
 - Session fetch failure on poor network shows a toast; user stays logged in.
-- Fix 1 does not change behaviour when the refresh or retry receives an actual HTTP error response (400, 401, 5xx) — those still propagate correctly.
+- Real HTTP error responses (400, 401, 5xx) from the refresh endpoint or the original request still propagate correctly.
-- Fix 3 preserves the original `err` response only when `e` itself is a `DioException` with a non-null HTTP response, which cannot happen from inside the `on DioException catch` block (those are already handled there).
-The condition is thus effectively always false for exceptions that reach the outer catch from the refresh path, but is retained as a safe guard.
+- Fix 3 preserves the original `err` response only when `e` itself is a `DioException` with a non-null HTTP response; that branch is effectively unreachable from the current code paths (all `DioException` types from the inner try are caught by the inner `on DioException catch` first) but is retained as a defensive guard.
 - Fix 2 does not affect `validateUrgentException` — that early-exit path is unchanged.